It is no secret that furnished flats and houses fetch higher rental prices than their unfurnished counterparts.

 Another crucial stage of renting out your property involves the signing of a tenancy agreement.
 Basically, this is a legal document that sets on paper everything that the landlord and his/her tenant have previously agreed on.
 Signing this agreement helps protect both the rights of the tenant and the property of the landlord.

-Having mentioned maintenance and protecting personal property, the furniture you equip the house with should be fire-resistant.
+Having mentioned maintenance and protecting personal property, the furniture you equip the house with should be fire-resistant and risk-free.
 This is the landlord’s legal requirements.

 In fact, UK’s flammability regulations recognise the legal term and definitions of a “tenant,” “agent,” and the “landlord,” so you could be held accountable in case of a fire and danger to human life.